 **Helpful tips and common mistakes

-The most difficult step in preparing this spread is the caramelized onions.
+The most difficult step in preparing this cheese dip is the caramelized onions.
 Properly caramelizing onions takes at least 20 minutes.
 You want to slowly cook the onions over medium-low heat to prevent them from burning while still breaking down the natural sugars to create caramelized onions.

-Monitor the heat on your stove top, lowering the heat as needed.
+Monitor the heat on your stovetop, lowering the heat as needed.
 If you notice the pan drying out, add a little bit of water to the onions.
 If the onion starts to burn, reduce the heat.
 Make sure to stir occasionally while the onions are cooking, but not too often that the onions are constantly moving.
 Stirring too frequently won’t give the onions enough time with the heat of the pan to cook and caramelize.
-About halfway through, the onions are starting to develop the brown color.
+About halfway through, the onions will start to brown.